 Just one thing to consider: unlike more open chaise lounges, many fainting couches aren't symmetrical, meaning a sitter can only recline in one direction.
 This is one reason Caan has used more tete-a-tetes, another one of the original chaise longue styles from France.
 A tete-a-tete allows someone to recline at both ends and is structured so two people sitting would face inward, allowing for conversation.
 Some tete-a-tetes can also be pulled apart.

 While you can find Victorian-era chairs sold as "fainting couches," don't feel limited by these often pricey antiques.
 You can also find chaise lounges for sale that include the hallmarks of what we imagine a fainting couch to have: a low back and arm.
-You can get the feminine curves and drama of a so-called fainting couch with modern lines and colors.
+You can get the soft curves and drama of a so-called fainting couch with modern lines and colors.